CyberFlameGO/Tamarin-Exported-Authenticators/README.md

     make clean ; make

+If you are running a version of Tamarin older that 1.2.0 then you need to run :

+    make axiom ; make

+This will rewrite the model into the older format.
 ###Proofs

-To verify the proofs run Tamarin on the full proof file, `proofs/full_proof.spthy`.
+To verify the proofs run Tamarin on the full proof file, `proofs/all_lemmas.spthy`.

-    tamarin-prover proofs/full_proof.spthy
+    tamarin-prover proofs/all_lemmas.spthy

 This may take a long time and consume a lot of resources.